Why Study Medicine in English at “Vasile Goldis” Western University of Arad?

 - Romania is located in Southeast of Europe and is the eighth largest country in the EU with a population of approximately 19 million.

-- It is now a free democracy and has worked hard over the last number of decades to rebuild its economy.
+- The country has worked hard over the last number of decades to rebuild its economy.

 - Romania’s progress was reinforced when they joined the EU in 2007 and the country now has a fantastic quality of life for its citizens and visiting students.